-Children under nineteen (19) years of age have the option not to be a member of a managed care plan if they are:
+You have the option not to be a member of a managed care plan if:

-- Anyone who is a member of a federally recognized Indian tribe, regardless of age. - Individuals receiving home and community based waiver services through the Ohio Department of Developmental Disabilities.
+- you are a member of a federally recognized Indian tribe, regardless of your age. - you are an individual who receives home and community based waiver services through the Ohio Department of Developmental Disabilities.